 All food sharing sites have different sizing and editing recommendations that you should consider before you submit your recipes to each site.

-Luckily, we have a course on Food Blogger Pro about food sharing sites that covers best practices to increase your chances of getting your photos accepted, caption tips, and tagging guidelines!
-Food Blogger Pro members can check it out here: https://www.foodbloggerpro.com/courses/building-traffic/food-sharing-sites/
+Luckily, we have a course on Food Blogger Pro all about food sharing sites!
+It covers best practices to increase your chances of getting your photos accepted to food sharing sites, caption tips, and tagging guidelines.Want to get access to our full Food Sharing Sites course?

 Question: Do you have a favorite food sharing site?
 Let us know in the comments!